sensu/sensu-docs/content/sensu-go/5.2/installation/auth.md

 **Error message**: `ldap search for user <username> returned x results, expected only 1`

-The user search returned more than 1 user entry, therefore the provider could not determine which of these entries should be used.
+The user search returned more than one user entry, therefore the provider could not determine which of these entries should be used.
 The [`user_search` object][22] needs to be tweaked so the provided *username* can be used to uniquely identify a user entry.
 Here's few possible way of doing it: